marco-pontes/simple-fake-api/readme.md

 Notes:

-- You can override any of the above in your package.json under "fast-api-config".
+- You can override any of the above in your package.json under "simple-fake-api-config" (also backward compatible with "fast-api-config").
 - Example: with wildcardChar "\_", a file api/users/\_id.ts maps to GET /users/:id.

 ## URL mapping examples (5)